-Rotate the center portion of the lever past the first detent to activate that rear washer.
-The washer pump will continue to operate as long as the lever or ring is engaged.
-Upon release, the wipers will cycle two times before returning to the set position.
+Rotate the center portion of the lever past the first detent to activate the rear washer.
+The washer pump and the wiper will continue to operate as long as the switch is held (for a maximum of 10 seconds).
+Upon release, the wiper will continue to cycle two times before returning to the set position.

-If the rear wiper is operating when the ignition is turned 3 OFF, the wiper will automatically return to the "park" position if power accessory delay is active.
+If the rear wiper is operating when the ignition is turned OFF, the wiper will automatically return to the "park" position if power accessory delay is active.
 Power accessory delay can be cancelled by opening the door, if this happens the rear wiper will stop at its current position and will not go to "park".